-For example, we take on a mortgage ignoring all the interest we’ll be paying to the bank…because at least the interest is tax-deductible.
+For example, we take on a mortgage ignoring all the interest that we’ll be paying to the bank…because at least the interest is tax-deductible.
+Right?

-Now I love that mortgage interest is tax deductible, but I don’t carry a mortgage solely because of that tax perk.
+Now, I appreciate that mortgage interest is tax deductible, but I don’t carry a mortgage solely because of that tax perk.

-Breaking down the math, you’re paying 100% of that interest to a bank.
-Your tax deduction maxes out at 39.6% of that amount, but is probably more like 5-15%.
+you’re paying 100% of that interest to a bank.
+Your federal tax deduction maxes out at 37% of that amount, but is probably more like 5-15%.
 That’s not such a great return on investment, to pay $100 and only get $5 to $15 back.

-The basic math says to look at your marginal tax rate, likely 15% or 25% for the average tax payer.
+The basic math says to look at your marginal tax rate, likely 12% or 22% for the average tax payer.
 If you didn’t have that deduction, you’d be taxed on that amount at that marginal tax bracket.
 However, there’s also the standard deduction to consider.
 If you didn’t have mortgage interest to deduct, you’d possibly get the standard deduction anyway as a higher tax break over the rest of your itemized deductions.
 The standard deduction is $12,200 for singles, $24,800 for marrieds, and $18,650 for heads of household in 2020 (it goes higher if you are blind or age 65+).

 The only way to see your true tax benefit is to run a comparison analysis (sometimes called a tax plan, or a “pro forma” of your next year’s taxes).
 You can do this with a do-it-yourself software or online service if you have a decent handle on what you’re doing, or any tax preparer should be willing to run the comparison for you for a fee (don’t ask or expect this for free).
-If a tax preparer says they can’t, find a new tax preparer.
+If a tax preparer says they can’t do it all, find a new tax preparer.

 I have a mortgage, but I’m not hanging onto it any longer than I need to, just for the sake of the tax benefits.